 The District entered into a Utility Agreement with the City of Palm Coast ("City") whereby the District will convey certain utility improvements (i.e. potable, sewer, and reuse water systems) to the City upon completion.
 The City will reimburse the District for upsizing the related infrastructure.
 The estimated amount to be reimbursed to the District is \$1,403,163; however, the actual amount will be determined after acceptance of the utility improvements.
 The City has the option to remit the funds to the District in a lump sum payment or through capacity fee credits.
 The District conveyed approximately \$6,700,000 to the City in fiscal year 2009.
-Connections have not been made yet for the conveyed assets, and the District has not received any funds as of September 30, 2019 for the conveyance.
+During the current fiscal year, the District received \$375,919 of impact fees in accordance with the Utility Agreement with the City.
+The District has an outstanding balance of \$195,426 impact fee credits remaining.